This is the second post about this log cabin quilt design – you can find Part 1 over here.

 And here it is!
 I hope you like it.
 I think I’ll have another rest before deciding on the quilting.
-This quilt has been quite a process and we’re going to take a break from each other for a while. 🙂
+This log cabin quilt design has been quite a process .
+We’re going to take a break from each other for a while. 🙂

 I think this would be a great quilt to make with plain 6-1/2″ squares instead of the log cabins, too.
 With a single fabric within each lattice compartment.